ljjTYJR/PapersReading/Point_Set_Registration.md

   > Servos, James, and Steven L. Waslander.
 "Multi-Channel Generalized-ICP: A robust framework for multi-channel scan registration." *Robotics and Autonomous systems* 87 (2017): 247-257.

-- **LiTAMIN: LiDAR-based Tracking And Mapping by Stabilized ICP for Geometry Approximation with Normal Distributions**
+- **LiTAMIN: LiDAR-based Tracking And Mapping by Stabilized ICP for Geometry Approximation with Normal Distributions** :heavy_check_mark:

   > Yokozuka, Masashi, et al. "Litamin: Lidar-based tracking and mapping by stabilized icp for geometry approximation with normal distributions." *2020 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)*.
 IEEE, 2020.
   >